 Since 2011, I’ve taken part in the ’20:20 print exchange’ and its touring exhibitions.
 The 20:20 is an annual event, organised by Hot Bed Press.
 Over 40 UK and international print workshops and more than 500 artists are involved.
 The full collection of artwork is online at http://www.flickr.com/photos/hot_bed_press

-This year has been busy so far.
+This year was a busy one!
 Until the end of February I had work in Chorlton’s World Peace Café.
-I have completed my first commission, a large linocut called ‘Serenity’ for Macmillan’s Cancer Support Centre at Wythenshawe Hospital.
+I completed my first commission, a large linocut called ‘Serenity’ for Macmillan’s Cancer Support Centre at Wythenshawe Hospital.